The

 in The

-Philosophical Baby
+Philosophical Baby,

 Since this page was written Hameroff has updated the OrchOR model.
 Aspects of the new formula differ from the description of the model given above, but the premise that consciousness is a quantum phenomenon, gravitationally mediated in neural microtubules, remains Hameroff's cental explanatory mechanism for the brain's capacity to manifest consciousness.
-Hameroff

 entertains the prospect of culturing large matrices of microtubules in nonbiological